S4nd3sh/csv_parser_assignment/README.md

   If <code>--ignore-database</code> this flag is set database insert will be skipped.

 ### Running tests
-Run `pytest` while staying in the directory that contains 'moonshot' dir.
+Run `pytest` while staying in the directory that contains 'tests' dir.